danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-02-linking-docc-to-package-named-types copy.md

 date:   2022-05-02 07:00:00 +0100
 tags:   swift spm docc

-assets: /assets/blog/2022/220502/
+assets: /assets/blog/22/0502/
-image:  /assets/blog/2022/220502/image.jpg
+image:  /assets/blog/22/0502/image.jpg

 tweet:  https://twitter.com/danielsaidi/status/1521200257002094592?s=20&t=wF1kbk5Nxm27t6vxQ1OeLQ

 lib:    https://github.com/danielsaidi/BottomSheet
 ---

-In this post, let's take a quick look at how to link DocC to types that have the same name as the target they belong to.
+In this post, let's take a look at how to link DocC to types that have the same name as the target they belong to.

 ![DocC icon]({{page.image}})